meetkerasiya/expense-tracker-frontend/README.md

    `npm install` or `yarn install`
 4. Start the development server:
    `npm start` or `npm run dev` or `yarn start`
-   The application will run on `http://localhost:3000/`.
+   The application will run on `localhost`.

 ## Environment Variables